Graduation Ceremony Livestream

-All graduates are invited and encouraged to attend the Rose and Candle Ceremony.
+Following the Baccalaureate Mass, students are encouraged to attend the Rose and Candle Ceremony.
 The Rose and Candle Ceremony is a traditional ceremony at Barry which attempts to symbolize the bonds of friendship and sending forth of graduates.
 Graduates exchange a candle, the symbol of wisdom and knowledge, with a Barry underclassman of their choice.
 In return, graduates receive a rose as a symbol of love and friendship.
-Graduates should wear academic robes (no hoods or caps).
 Those serving as roses should wear business dress attire.
-Guests of the graduates are welcome.

 In recognition of the dignity and importance of the Commencement Ceremony, we ask that all attendees observe good manners and appropriate decorum throughout the Ceremony.